CFSS-MACSS/course-site/content/homework/explore-data/index.md

 # Overview

-**Due by 11:59 pm on Friday, October 14th.**
+**Due by 11:59 pm on June20th.**

 Now that you've demonstrated knowledge of your software is setup, the goal of this assignment is to practice transforming and visually exploring data.

 # Accessing your `hw02` repository

-* Go [at this link](https://classroom.github.com/a/gtGAnmOx) to accept and create your private `hw02` repository on GitHub.
+* Go [at this link](https://classroom.github.com/a/J7TCyxwa) to accept and create your private `hw02` repository on GitHub.
 Once you do so, your repository will be built in a few seconds.
 It follows the naming convention `hw02-<USERNAME>`
 * Once the your repository has been created, click on the link you see, which will take you to your repository.
 * Finally, clone the repository to your computer (or R workbench) following the process below.